technolaji/github4s/docs/src/main/tut/git_data.md

 - `type`: Either blob, tree, or commit.
 - `sha`: The SHA1 checksum ID of the object in the tree.
 - `content`: The content you want this file to have.
  GitHub will write this blob out and use that SHA for this entry.
-Use either this, or `tree.sha`.
+Use either this or `tree.sha`.

 ```scala
 val createTree = Github(accessToken).gitData.createTree(